 - The Basin Plan Amendment includes: - A 0.013 mg/L Water Quality Objective in marine and estuarine waters, which will be applied as a WQBEL in permits and calculated incorporating dilution.
 The WQBEL will be applied as a one-hour average. - A Minimum Level (ML), or Reporting Limit of 0.05 mg/L for online continuous monitoring system. - The Basin Plan Amendment was adopted by the Regional Water Board in November 2020, approved by the State Water Board and Office of Administrative Law in 2021, and is now awaiting final review by EPA. - Sections of the Basin Plan Amendment related to removal of Oil & Grease effluent limits are now in effect.
 This change is being implemented in reissued NPDES permits. - In October 2021, the Regional Water Board adopted a blanket permit amendment (Order R2-2021-0019) implementing the Basin Plan Amendment within each individual NPDES permit.
-The order will become effective once the Basin Plan Amendment is approved by the EPA, but the schedule for this approval is currently undetermined.
+The order will only become effective once the Basin Plan Amendment is approved by the EPA.
+Prior to approval, EPA needs to update its biological evaluation to address potential toxicity to fish and conduct a formal consultation with US Fish & Wildlife Service.
+As of August 2022, this process was expected to take at least six additional months.